nlp-tlp/redcoat/README.md

 This program will only merge the most recent versions of each annotated file, so if you tagged the same group twice (and have something like `annotated_data_1.txt` and `annotated_data_1 (1).txt`), it will place the old versions into a folder named `old_versions`.

+The program will also notify you if there are any gaps between annotated data files.
+For example, if you are missing `annotated_data_4.txt` but have an `annotated_data_5.txt`, the program will let you know.

 Once the program has finished, you can find your merged file inside the `annotated_data/merged_data` folder.
 The format of each line in the file is a token, followed by a space, followed by its entity class.
 For example,

     Michael B-PER